 - Bend your elbows and examine your forearms and the backs and palms of your hands, your fingers on all sides and your fingernails.

-- Grab the hand mirror and check your back and sides of your body, the backs of your legs and the bottom of your feet.
+- Grab the hand mirror and check your back and sides of your body, the backs of your legs, and the bottom of your feet.
 Also, be sure to check between the toes, sides of the toes, and toenails.

 - Still using the hand mirror, check the back of your neck.
 Part your hair -- and if necessary, use a blow dryer to move it around -- and check not only your scalp, but the area around and behind each ear.